Updated: 5 hours ago

+As a parent or a teen, you might be asking yourself how to prepare for summer camp and why it's important?
 Overnight summer camps can play an important role in shaping young lives, fostering new friendships, engaging in our natural environment and building leadership.
 At the same time, it can be nerve wracking, and some teens might be fearful as they step into this new experience for the first time.
-A little preparation can go a long way!

 Prepare for Registration